Activate your account

-- statement from an overseas bank or financial institution showing your overseas residential address
+- A statement from an overseas bank or financial institution showing your overseas residential address

-- confirmation letter from an overseas bank or financial institution showing your overseas residential address
+- A confirmation letter from an overseas bank or financial institution showing your overseas residential address

-- utility bill (as above) addressed to your partner or family member with accompanying documents to connect you to the person named in the utility bill (such as a marriage certificate or birth certificate)
+- A utility bill (as above) or rates notice (or overseas equivalent) addressed to your partner or family member with accompanying documents to connect you to the person named in the utility bill (such as a marriage certificate or birth certificate)

-- passport, national identity card, Resident Identity Card, or current overseas driver license issued by an overseas government agency that contains your residential address
+- A passport, national identity card, resident identity card, or current overseas driver license issued by an overseas government agency that contains your residential address

-- residential tenancy agreement for an overseas address in your name or your partner’s name, or family member, with accompanying documents to connect you to the person named in the tenancy agreement (such as a marriage certificate or birth certificate).
+- A residential tenancy agreement for an overseas address in your name (or your partner or family member with accompanying documents to connect you to the person named in the tenancy agreement (such as a marriage certificate or birth certificate)